-- → The students are able to formulate statements about their rights and responsibilities as digital citizens. - → Let pairs write down their ideas to complete both sentences. - → Then ask the pairs to share their answers and pin them on a wall or flipchart. - → Sum up their answers and encourage the students to act as digital citizens and share their learnings.
+- → Let pairs write down their ideas to complete both sentences. - → Then ask the pairs to share their answers and pin them on a wall or flipchart. - → Sum up their answers and encourage the students to act as digital citizens and share their learnings.